-Through his 35 years of extensive research with over 3000 couples, John Gottman discovered that in ailing relationships there is often heightened physiological arousal for both men and women.
+Through his 40+ years of extensive research with over 3000 couples, John Gottman discovered that in ailing relationships there is often heightened physiological arousal for both men and women.
 This can create a feeling of unmanageable stress.
-Diffuse Physiological Arousal, or DPA, is our body’s general alarm mechanism, inherited through evolutionary means.
-The purpose of DPA is to mobilize oneself so that we can effectively cope with crises or emergencies.
+Diffuse Physiological Arousal, or DPA, also known as flooding, is our body’s general alarm mechanism, inherited through evolutionary means.
+The purpose of flooding is to mobilize oneself so that we can effectively cope with crises or emergencies.

 Whenever we perceive a threat (and this perception is instantaneous, requiring very little complex or cortical thought), a series of processes automatically happen in the body, preparing one for an emergency.
 Our instinctual reaction is to fight or flee.
-The heart races, adrenaline courses through our bloodstream, the more complicated process of reasoning shuts down, and we prepare to act—in self-defense.1
+The heart races, adrenaline courses through our bloodstream, the more complicated process of reasoning shuts down, and we prepare to act—in self-defense.

 Consider these facts:

 - For physiological reasons, when we are flooded we are unable to communicate effectively.
 (I do mean unable.)

 - We hear and see signals of danger, nothing else.

 - Trying to communicate when flooded is damaging to any relationship.

 Talking to anyone we care about—spouse, children, siblings, co-workers—when flooded is destructive.
 When flooded, we are incapable of listening well.
 We are simply waiting for the other person in front of us—who just won’t stop talking!—to pause long enough so we can dive in and set him/her straight on what the true situation is.
 We are out to convince or to conquer, not engage in meaningful, give-and-take dialogue.

 To have fruitful dialogue, we have to be open to hearing our partner’s point of view; to take it in and hold it dear.
 This is simply not possible while flooded.